-Disclosure Amount Units Direct economic value generated (revenue) None PhP Direct economic value distributed: a.
-Operating costs None PhP b.
-Employee wages and benefits (2021 MMC Finance Dept. data) PhP c.
-Payments to suppliers, other operating costs (Finance Dept. data) Php d.
-Dividends given to stockholders and interest payments to PhP loan providers e.
-Taxes given to government (Business Permit & Occupation Tax only) 35,900 PhP f.
-Investments to community (e.g. donations, CSR) None PhP
+Disclosure Amount Unit Direct economic value generated (revenue) N/A PhP Direct economic value distributed: a.
+Operating costs N/A PhP b.
+Employee wages and benefits 21,969,340.96 PhP c.
+Payments to suppliers, other operating costs 57,966,257.69 PHP d.
+Dividends given to stockholders and interest payments to none PHP loan providers e.
+Taxes given to government 2,147,638.17 PhP f.
+Investments to community 5,941,876.58 PHP

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
-Management Approach Impact on cash flow, relationship with employees and community. employees, shareholders, community, government Focus on environmental, safety and social concerns pending a lifting of moratorium on issuance mining permits ("Moratorium".)
+Management Approach Impact on cash flow, relationship with employees and community. employees, shareholders, community, government Focus on exploration project including environmental, safety and social concerns pending mine development & processing plant operations.
 What are the Risk/s Identified?
 Which stakeholders are affected?
-Management Approach Tight cash flow.
-Delay in lifting of Moratorium. employees, shareholders, community, government Same as above.
+Management Approach Tight cash flow, pending production from mining operations. employees, shareholders, community, government Focus on exploration project including environmental, safety and social concerns.
 What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach Opportunity to rationalize expenses.
 Employees, community and stakeholders Monitoring and compliance with regulations.